 Elevation gain – 1,900 feet

-The descent into the plains of Sisaypampa was quick, and we spent the rest of the late morning and afternoon traversing the valley.
-The light dusting of snow quickly vanished, giving way to a stark landscape of gently rolling mounds of golden-brown grasses.
-We walked along a small creek that carved through the valley floor, and past more masses of boulders, here covered with eye-catching scarlet lichens.
-As we neared our campsite for the evening, near a lone hut in the vale, we were greeted by the homeowner’s alpacas – a giant, fuzzy herd of them scampering about the hillside.
+Our descent from Incachiriaska Pass into the plains of Sisaypampa was quick, and we spent the remainder of the day traversing the valley.
+The light dusting of snow quickly vanished, giving way to a stark landscape of gently rolling mounds draped in golden-brown grasses.
+The trail followed a small creek that carved through the valley floor, along which eye-catching scarlet lichens adorned masses of huge boulders.
+When we neared our campsite for the evening, beside a lone hut in the vale, the homeowner’s alpacas greeted us with a warm welcome as they scampered about the hillside.

 Starting point – Sisaypampa (12,300’)